am-work/terra-homework/README.md

     The Terra Station extension is a UI tool that lets you create a wallet, see its balance, convert Luna to UST, etc. It is recommended to get familiar with it, but it's not strictly necessary for this homework.
-  * Run the `scripts/native/generate-new-wallet.js` script (more details on how to run scripts below).
+  * Run the `npm run generate-new-wallet --prefix=scripts` script (more details on how to run scripts below).
 This generates a new key programatically and prints it to stdout.
 * Once you have created a wallet (and saved a copy of its private key), send